Nursing Cover Letter Example and Writing Guide [+ Template]

 - Critical-thinking skills.
 Registered nurses must assess changes in the health status of patients, such as determining when to take corrective action.

 - Communication skills.
-Registered nurses must be able to communicate effectively with patients in order to understand their concerns and evaluate their health conditions.
-Nurses need to clearly explain instructions, such as how to take medication.
+Registered nurses must communicate effectively with patients to understand their concerns and evaluate their health conditions.
+Nurses need to explain instructions, such as how to take medication clearly.
 They must work in teams with other health professionals and communicate patients’ needs.

 - Compassion.
 Registered nurses should be caring and empathetic when working with patients.